 \section{The principle of perturbative agreement}

-Thanks to the {\bf principle of perturbative agreement} \cite{HW05, DHP} the theories obtained with the two different splittings given in \eqref{eq:splitting1} and \eqref{eq:splitting2} of the Lagrangian density
+Thanks to the {\it principle of perturbative agreement} \cite{HW05, DHP} the theories obtained with the two different splittings given in \eqref{eq:splitting1} and \eqref{eq:splitting2} of the Lagrangian density

 are equivalent.
-In particular, the principle of perturbative agreement holds because it exists a map $\gamma$ which intertwines the time ordered products constructed in theories with different masses $m$ and $m'$ which will be later set to 0.
+In particular, the principle of perturbative agreement holds because it exists a map $\gamma$ which intertwines the time-ordered products constructed in theories with different masses $m$ and $m'$ which will be later set to 0.
 We shall here denote by $T_m$ the time ordering operator of a massive theory $\square -m^2$.
 Hence,

 where here $\mathcal{F}_{\text{mloc}}$ is the commutative algebra of multilocal functionals (with respect to the pointwise (classical) product).
-The non trivial nature of $\gamma$ can be seen from the fact that the time ordered products $T_m$ and $T_{m'}$ are different.
+The non trivial nature of $\gamma$ can be seen from the fact that the time-ordered products $T_m$ and $T_{m'}$ are different.
 At the same time, the perturbative agreement requires that the common part of $\mathcal{L}_I$ and $\mathcal{L}'_I$, or more generally all Wick powers, are left invariant up to ordinary renormalization freedom by the map $\gamma$.
 We shall here see that this is the case provided the time ordering operator $T_m$ are constructed with the preferred symmetrized Hadamard singularity $H_m$ of $\square -m^2$ as in \eqref{eq:H} with $W=0$ for some fixed lengthscale $\xi$, namely $T_m(F)=\no{F}_{H_m}$.

 For completeness we discuss this invariance under $\gamma$ in the simple case of the Wick square